aedenj/cad-system-design/README.md

 <img width="8177" height="4164" alt="cad excalidraw" src="https://github.com/user-attachments/assets/3e85d264-87fc-4e0f-ae01-6c9343508d54" />

-Let's talk briefly about key technology choices that realize our key architectural patterns and non-functional requirements such as auditability and availability.
+Let's briefly cover key technology choices that realize our key architectural patterns and some non-functional requirements,

 First, stateless services are responsible for core capabilties: CAD service for incidents, message broadcaster for realtime updates, geo ingestion for responder tracking and integration service for interacting with external systems.
 The stateless nature of these services will be critical for the availability requirements addressed later.